-- OCS and EMU First Responder was conducted in San Francisco in early October.
-Redwood City, San Carlos, and Belmont are being conducted this month.
-All First Responder training will be completed by the end of October 2023. - Police Departments along the corridor are also currently being scheduled by the Transit Police to receive this training also. - To date there have been 96 classes for Emergency Responders (769 people trained) and over 225 3rd party contractors and tenant railroad employees. - EMU familiarization training for fire departments will be re-scheduled after energization and prior to revenue service. - Continued safety special task force working group including TASI, Rail Operations, and PCEP to address communications, process, and procedure improvements. - The JPB's annual live training exercise is scheduled for December 10, 2023, at the Bayshore/Visitation station area.
+- All OCS and EMU First Responder training has been completed.
+A total of 92 training sessions were conducted and 1,115 first responders have been trained. - EMU familiarization training for fire departments will be re-scheduled after energization and prior to revenue service. - Continued safety special task force working group including TASI, Rail Operations, and PCEP to address communications, process, and procedure improvements.

+• The JPB's annual live training exercise is scheduled for December 10, 2023, at the Bayshore/Visitation station area.